KristinaStrateva/Pyrography-Art-Gallery/README.md

 Check out the live demo of Pyrography ART Gallery [here](https://pyrography-art-gallery.onrender.com/).

+**Notes:**
-**Note:** The website is optimized for the latest versions of Chrome and Mozilla Firefox, with a desktop resolution of 1920x1080.
+- The website is optimized for the latest versions of Chrome and Mozilla Firefox, with a desktop resolution of 1920x1080.
+- Tha platform is rendered on [www.render.com](https://render.com/) with free plan, that is why it could take a while to load the data.
+Please be patient and give it a chance!

 ## Features